The European Tuber Group (GETT)

 A program for the development of truffle farming in Europe, initiated by the European Tuber Group, was submitted to the European Commission for examination.
 Foreseen for the period 2003-2007, it proposed common objectives of research, experimentation and establishment of the conditions for the reconstitution of the truffle sector in Europe, but ran into “the legal limitations of the existing systems”, according to a nice diplomatic formula that includes in fact the division between the competences of the Union and those of the State.

-The EGTT recently met in 2015, in Italy, in San Giovanni d’Asso; in 2016, in Mora de Rubielos, in Spain, and then in Cahors; in 2017, it was associated with the first Trufforum in Zaragoza, and then in Le Rouret (Provence; in February 2018), in Norcia (Italy), where a symposium on “Truff farming, an asset for Europe” was organized, and finally in Uzès ( France) in 2019 and finally in Mora de Rubielos and Sarrión, Teruel (Spain) in 2022 and in Vic (Barcelona, Spain) in 2023.
+The EGTT recently met in 2015, in Italy, in San Giovanni d’Asso; in 2016, in Mora de Rubielos, Spain, and then in Cahors; in 2017, was associated with the first Trufforum in Zaragoza, then in Le Rouret (Provence; in February 2018), in Norcia (Italy), where a symposium on “Trufficulture, an asset for Europe” was organized, and finally in Uzès (France) in 2019 and finally in Mora de Rubielos and Sarrión, Teruel (Spain) in 2022 and in Vic (Barcelona, Spain) in 2023.